Life of Jesus: Ministry

 Calling of the Apostles by Domenico Ghirlandaio (1481) depicts Jesus commissioning the Twelve Apostles.

 The five major milestones in the New Testament narrative of the life of Jesus are his Baptism, Transfiguration, Crucifixion, Resurrection and Ascension.

-In the gospels, the ministry of Jesus starts with his Baptism by John the Baptist, when he is about thirty years old.
-Jesus then begins preaching in Galilee and gathers disciples.
-After the proclamation of Jesus as Christ, three of the disciples (Peter, James, and John) witness his Transfiguration.
-After the death of John the Baptist and the Transfiguration, Jesus starts his final journey to Jerusalem, having predicted his own death there.
-Jesus makes a triumphal entry into Jerusalem, and there friction with the Pharisees increases and one of his disciples agrees to betray him for thirty pieces of silver.

-In the gospels, the ministry of Jesus begins with his baptism in the countryside of Roman Judea and Transjordan, near the river Jordan, and ends in Jerusalem, following the Last Supper with his disciples.
+In the gospel accounts, the ministry of Jesus begins in the countryside of Roman Judea and Transjordan, near the Jordan River, and ends in Jerusalem, following the Last Supper with his disciples.
 The Gospel of Luke (3:23) states that Jesus was "about 30 years of age" at the start of his ministry.
 A chronology of Jesus typically has the date of the start of his ministry estimated at 27–29 and the end in the range 30–36.